Core Lecture: Human Computer Interaction / Winter term 2018

-Yes you can transfer your exercises and projects from UID SS 16 to HCI WS 17/18, so you do not have to hand in exercises and project assignments a second time.
-We will apply this year’s grading scheme, in which you will gain bonus points for the exam based on your exercises.
+Yes you can transfer your exercises and projects from HCI in winter term 2017/18 to HCI in winter term 2018/19, so you do not have to hand in exercises and project assignments a second time.

 Details on the grading scheme will be announced in the first lecture.

 Attendance of the tutorials is recommended but not mandatory.

 |Monday, 12-14||Room 0.08, Building E 1.7 (MMCI)||Sven Ehses|

 |Tuesday, 14-16||Room 0.08, Building E 1.7 (MMCI)||Divyanshu Bhardwaj|